Find a Qualified Attorney Near You

 Alaska E-Verify Requirements

-There is no rule to use E-Verify for checking employees' status.
+There is no rule in Alaska requiring employers to use E-Verify to confirm employees’ legal status.

 Driver’s License/ID Requirements